Étienne Dedroog: Surrender and trials

-On 1 December Dedroog sent a message to his niece on Facebook, stating that he "does not recognize [himself] anymore", that "he did not deserve to be called a brother" and that "he had done more serious things than Ronald Janssen".
+On 1 December, Dedroog sent a message to his niece on Facebook, stating that he "does not recognize [himself] anymore", that "he did not deserve to be called a brother" and that "he had done more serious things than Ronald Janssen".
 The day after, he surrendered himself to the police in Leuven.

 He immediately confessed to killing the Blankaerts, and on 7 November 2014 he was sentenced to life imprisonment by the Assizes in Arlon.
 However, he vehemently denied killing Crettaz, despite admitting that he had indeed stayed in her lodge on the date of death.
-Despite the best efforts of his defense team, Dedroog was sentenced to a further 25 years imprisonment by the French assize court.
+Despite the best efforts of his defence team, Dedroog was sentenced to a further 25 years imprisonment by the French assize court.

 Since 2015, after a complete investigation, the Spanish police have officially suspected Dedroog as the killer of López, and the lawyer has requested, on behalf of the victim's family, an extradition so he could face trial.